Find Trade Colleges

 Read More…

-Santa Fe Community College ranked #7 on this year’s Most Popular Allied Health Services Associate Degree Trade Schools in New Mexico list.
-Located in the small suburb of Santa Fe, SFCC is a public school with a small student population.
+Santa Fe Community College landed the #7 spot in the 2023 rankings for the most popular associate degree allied health & medical assisting services programs.
+Located in the suburb of Santa Fe, SFCC is a public college with a small student population.

 Women make up 67% of the medical assisting majors at the school.

-Clovis Community College ranked #8 on this year’s Most Popular Allied Health Services Associate Degree Trade Schools in New Mexico list.
-Clovis Community College is a small public school located in the remote town of Clovis.
+Clovis Community College came in at #8 in this year’s edition of the Most Popular Allied Health Services Associate Degree Trade Schools in New Mexico ranking.
+Clovis Community College is a small public school located in the town of Clovis.

 Women make up 50% of the medical assisting majors at the school.